simbouch/pokemon_tournament/README.md

 Pokémon Tournament Simulator
 Welcome to the Pokémon Tournament Simulator!
 This project is a Python application that simulates a tournament between 16 randomly selected Pokémon using data from the PokeAPI.
-The program fetches Pokémon data, organizes battles based on their stats, and determines a champion through elimination rounds.
+The program fetches Pokémon data, organizes battles based on their stats, and determines champion through elimination rounds.

 Table of Contents

 Features
 Requirements
 Installation